 In 1946 it was good to be the world’s largest something or other.
 Craig Oil Company’s 24-pump super service gasoline station opened at the busy intersection of Wilshire Boulevard and Highland Avenue on May 29, 1946.
 Taking up an entire block, it claimed to be the largest in the world, and who knows- it might even have been true.
-Los Angeles, happy to be able to drive again, didn’t question it.
+Los Angeles, happy to be able to drive again without rationing restrictions, didn’t question it.
 The lucky first customers received a free pack of cigarettes with every 7 gallons purchased.
 In addition, the station gave away coupons with every 5 gallons worth 10 cents toward the purchase of more gas, oil, accessories or other merchandise (on display inside the station).
 What a deal!

 In any case, it beat Gilmore Serve-Yourself Gas Station to the “world’s largest” punch by a little over two years.
 The 24-pump Gilmore station opened at Third and Fairfax August 11, 1948